 - In NYC, de Blasio says he'll reopen more outdoor recreation like basketball, tennis and handball courts, dog runs, volleyball and Bocce ball

-Summer day camps reopened June 29, Gov. Andrew Cuomo said, though sleepaway camps will not return this year.
-Westchester County's outdoor summer camps won't open until the following week, on July 6.
+Summer day camps reopened June 29, Gov. Cuomo said, though sleepaway camps will not return this year.
+Westchester County's outdoor summer camps opened the following week on July 6.
 Hospital visitations resumed at local discretion on Friday, June 19.

 Necessary in-person special education instruction will be allowed this summer, but school districts must follow all state and federal guidance.
-Low-risk youth sports can begin play July 6 for regions in Phase III of reopening.
-Cuomo said only two spectators can be present per child.
+Low-risk youth sports began play July 6, with Cuomo saying only two spectators can be present per child.
 Outdoor activities conducive to social distancing, like golf and tennis, are also permitted, while outdoor graduations can be held with limited capacity as of June 26.